RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 If you use the `GearsBuilder.run()` function within your code, then the functions you add to your pipeline will run exactly once after you use `RG.JEXECUTE` with your JAR file.

-The following example filters the existing data in your database and returns any string values that contain the substring "galaxy".
+The following example calculates the average rating of all restaurant reviews stored in your database.

 #### Add data to the database